Tiffinger-Thiel-GmbH/atwhy/README.md

 * [Download a matching binary from the releases](https://github.com/Tiffinger-Thiel-GmbH/atwhy/releases) and put somewhere in your PATH.
   Note that they are currently not signed -> MacOS and Windows may not like that...
+* Just use docker to run a minimal image:
+  `docker run --rm -i -p 4444:4444 -v $PWD:/project atwhy atwhy`
+  You may add a alias to your shell for this.

 ## Usage